ePaperInnovation/pl-mcu-epd/Documentation/components.rst

 1. Manual – The application software will obtain the temperature from some other component, e.g. the PMIC and pass it to the controller.
 2. Internal – The display controller will use its own internal temperature sensor, if it has one, to measure the temperature.
+   - The S1D13541 controller contains a temperature sensor, which requires an NTC thermistor to be fitted.
 3. External – The display controller will communicate directly with an LM75 compatible I2C temperature sensor to obtain the temperature.

-To trigger the acquisition or processing of temperature data the controllers measure _temperature() function is called.
+To trigger the acquisition or processing of temperature data the controller's measure _temperature() function is called.
 On completion a new temperature will be in effect.
 On the ‘541 controller an indication that the waveform data must be reloaded is given if the temperature measured has moved outside the range of the currently cached waveform data.